9dots/get-coding-curricula/3-5/grade-3-archived/lesson-plans/lesson-6/lesson.md

 ![slides-practice3](./images/slides-practice3.png)

-- [ ] **Evaluate:** Choose one problem that you do not go over as a class to collect for your exit challenge.
+- [ ] **Evaluate:** Choose one problem that you did not go over as a class to collect as your exit challenge.

 ## 5. Extension: Independent Coding (20-35 min)